 The peptide that the researchers have identified binds to so-called G-Protein Coupled Receptors (GPCRs).
 It is known that in humans (and other vertebrates) peptides and their receptors participate in various physiological processes.
 João Cardoso has shown that the receptors are also present in invertebrates, namely in the Anopheles mosquito, and that they are activated by peptides circulating in human blood.
 One of the effects of their activation is to stimulate mosquito reproduction.
-The Gates Foundation grant will allow teams to study the mechanism behind this process.
+Studentship from the Gates Foundation will allow teams to study the mechanism behind this process.
 If they are successful they will then be able to apply for further funding from the Gates Foundation - to the tune of $1 million - to move on to the next stage of the research.
 The ultimate goal is to create an artificial meal that will allow researchers anywhere in the world to breed mosquitoes on a large scale in an effective, safe and ethical way.

 O IHMT of Universidade Nova de Lisboa is part of the Global Health and Tropical Medicine unit.
 This unit and the CCMARof the University of Algarve are FCT funded, both having obtained the classification of Excellent in the last FCT evaluation.

 The Program Grand Challenges Exploration program supports researchers around the world in innovative projects aimed at solving global health and development challenges.
 The project led by Henrique Silveira is one of more than 50 funded in the 15th edition of this program.